mrshadab/branding-kickoff/chapter1.md

 So, always listen to the stakeholder's requirements, and in doing so, you are actually solving a problem. **Design thinking is problem solving through visual communication.**

 Ultimately, the goal of design is help our clients businesses.
 And everything is actually designed, only some things are designed better.

+_Special thanks to [Iryna Nezhynska](https://www.smashingmagazine.com/author/irynanezhynska/) for her article on [How To Get A Logo Accepted: Eight Steps To A Better Design Workflow](https://www.smashingmagazine.com/2016/02/design-workflow/)_